CONSERVING THE GROTTO

 - Chris Pearson -

-the SHELL GROTTO
+FRIENDS OF THE SHELL GROTTO

 Formed in 2008, The Friends of the Shell Grotto is an independent trust committed to preserving and promoting this unique Grade I listed structure.
 Whilst run independently to the Grotto, the Friends work closely with the owners and play an essential role in the life and work of the Grotto.
 Everyone who becomes a Friend will be making an invaluable contribution to the Grotto’s future.